Felicia Oh

 Felicia Oh (born December 13, 1967) is an American submission grappling competitor and martial arts instructor.
 Oh earned her black belt in Brazilian Jiu-Jitsu under Jean Jacques Machado.

 Biography

+Felicia was born in Seattle, Washington on December 13th, 1967.
+She worked as an inspector for the California State Athletic Commission for 7 years.
+She is currently a licensed judge for MMA, Bare-Knuckle Fighting and Boxing.
+Oh has taught private lessons and seminars in Submission Grappling, Brazilian Jiu-Jitsu, and Fitness.
+Oh was an interviewer for GrappleTV and can be heard as part of the GrappleTV Podcast.

+Combat Sports

 Oh began training in Brazilian Jiu-Jitsu in November 2000 after being introduced to the art by her friend’s husband at the age of 33.
-Shortly thereafter she enrolled at Brazilian Jiu-Jitsu master Jean Jacques Machado’s school in Tarzana, California.
-She quickly excelled in the art and after only 4.5 years of training under Machado was promoted to black belt in June 2005.
-In addition to training under Jean Jacques Machado, Felicia also trains under fellow Machado black belt and 10th planet jiu-jitsu founder Eddie Bravo.
+Shortly thereafter, she enrolled at Brazilian Jiu-Jitsu master Jean Jacques Machado’s school in Tarzana, California.
+In June 2005, she was promoted to black belt after 4.5 years of training under Machado.
+Oh additionally trained under 10th planet jiu-jitsu founder Eddie Bravo.